Sukkur District: Religion

+Note1: British Sindh era district borders are not an exact match in the present-day due to various bifurcations to district borders — which since created new districts — throughout the region during the post-independence era that have taken into account population increases.
+Note2: District formerly named Shikarpur District and was renamed to Sukkur District in 1901, following district headquarter relocation from Shikarpur City to Sukkur City.
+Note3: District bifurcated in 1901 to create Larkana District.

 Language

-At the time of the 2023 census, 86.06% of the population spoke Sindhi, 8.97% Urdu and 1.74% Punjabi as their first language.
+At the time of the 2023 census, 86.06% of the population spoke Sindhi, 9.0% Urdu and 1.74% Punjabi as their first language.

 List of Dehs

 The following is a list of Sukkur District's dehs, organised by taluka: